slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The right way to do things is not to try to persuade people you’re right but to challenge them to think it through for themselves."
 -- Noam Chomsky*

-> *"You should take the approach that you're wrong.
+> *"You should take the approach that you’re wrong.
 Your goal is to be less wrong."
 -- Elon Musk*

-> *"Knowledge isn't free.
+> *"Knowledge isn’t free.
 You have to pay attention."
 -- Richard Feynman*

 > *"You can only be as good as you dare to be bad."